julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, May 19, 2025.
+Tuesday, May 20, 2025.
 Quote of the day:

-> "Thats the thing with magic; you’ve got to know that its still here, all around us, or it just stays invisible for you." - Charles de Lint
+> "Far and away the best prize that life has to offer is the chance to work hard at work worth doing." - Theodore Roosevelt